dgard8/Project_5/writeup.md

 #### Window Finding

 I just kinda guessed at good window sizes and eyeballed that they seemed to match the actual size of cars in the image.
 That could use some more formal analysis.
 It should be possible to use trigonometry to figure out the expected apparent size of a car at certain y positions in the image.

-It also might be beneficial to do a quick sweep of the image with a larger window size and then follow up with smaller windows in locations that were identified as potential cars.
-That could help reduce the false positives and help with the speed issue if we can avoid taking lots of windows in places where there aren't cars.